awez/amirrajan.github.com/a-dark-room/index.md

 **Apr 4, 2014: The Fall From the #1 Spot in the UK App Store.
 Here Are the Final Numbers** <a href="#topappday5"><small>permalink</small></a>

-After <s>four</s> five days in A Dark Room finally dropped to the #2 spot.
+After <s>four</s> five days in the top spot of the UK App Store, A Dark Room finally dropped to the #2 spot.
 Observations:

 - You either love A Dark Room or hate it.
 - Once you make it to the top 5 of your category, things begin to pick up.